On Writing by Stephen King

 Until I did.
 See it.
 With my eyes wide open.

 I was taking beginner classes, but many of my fellow students were way ahead of me in clairvoyant abilities.
-I’m still not particularly clair-anything twenty-five years later, but once in a while I’ll see or hear something that shoots my understanding to another level.
+I’m still not particularly clair-anything many years later, but once in a while I’ll see or hear something that shoots my understanding to another level.

 Like the first time I saw a purple head hovering next to my teacher.